joinSamBalboa/Homemade-App/README.md

 <li>General css was tidied up and added in, better quality photos were added in and we finished making it responsive.</li>

 <h4>Day 9</h4>
 On day 9 we added some final functionality.
-On each recipe page the recipe displayed the owner of the recipe which lead to the owners profile.
-We added in a way for people to change their name and profile image.
+On each recipe page the recipe displayed the owner of the recipe which led to the owner's profile.
+We added a way for people to change their name and profile image.
 We added in some more seeds to fill out the site some more.

 <div align="center">
 <img alt="opening screen" src="./client/src/images/Profile.gif" />